this new photo book is a love letter to dudes with ponytails

-I had longer hair when I was younger; I have a memory from primary school where the teacher made my long hair into a ponytail.
+I had longer hair when I was younger; I have a memory from primary school where the teacher made my long hair into a pony.
 I think you weren't allowed to have hair past your shoulders.
 So technically yes, briefly I did have a ponytail.

 It's interesting to explore the look in the age of the man bun.
 You seem to have stayed away from any kind of fashion statement though.

-I didn't discriminate against the fashion type; I was only taking photographs of ponytails which came into my space.
-I think there are so many reasons why people wear a ponytail, it's hard to say if it's for fashion or style.
+I didn't discriminate against the fashion type; more I was only taking photographs of ponytails which came into my space.
+I think there are so many reasons why people wear a ponytail it's hard to say if it's for fashion or style.
 I've heard many reasons since the book has been published: some say it's a security blanket, some say it gives you greater credibility.